unixorn/warhol.plugin.zsh/README.md

 Customizing `LSCOLORS` for OSX/*BSD and `LS_COLORS` for Linux is a hassle.
 It's even more of a hassle to keep them in sync across *BSD and Linux.

-Fortunately, Geoff Greer made an online tool that makes it easy to customize your color scheme and keep them in sync across Linux and OS X/*BSD at [lscolors](http://geoff.greer.fm/lscolors/).
-I've included my versions of `LSCOLORS` and `LS_COLORS` here, but they're easy enough to override.
+Fortunately, Geoff Greer made an online tool that makes it easy to customize your color scheme and keep them in sync across Linux and OS X/*BSD available online at [lscolors](http://geoff.greer.fm/lscolors/).
+I've included my `LSCOLORS` and `LS_COLORS` settings in this plugin.
+The easiest way to change them is to redeclare the variables in your `.zshrc` after your framework loads your plugins.

 ## Why functions instead of aliases?